 You can restore your database server to its state at an arbitrary time using the binary log files included in the backups.
 The process assumes that following conditions are met:

-• The backed-up MySQL Server has had its binary logging enabled (which is true by default for MySQL 8.0).
+The backed-up MySQL Server has had its binary logging enabled (which is true by default).
 To check if this condition has been satisfied, perform this query on the server: